Army says pushing back M23 rebels in eastern Congo

 GOMA, Democratic Republic of Congo The Congolese army said it made significant advances against eastern rebel forces in a second day of fierce fighting on Saturday and called on neighbouring Rwanda to help disarm the insurgents.

-The army clashed with M23 rebels on Friday for the first time in two months after peace talks in Uganda broke down this week.
-Rwanda accused the army of firing a shell into its territory, sparking fears its military might intervene.
+The army clashed with M23 rebels for the first time in two months on Friday after peace talks in Uganda broke down this week.
+Rwanda accused the army of firing a shell into its territory, sparking fears that its military might intervene.

-M23 said in a statement on Saturday that the army had launched a "generalized attack" on several fronts but that the fighting was turning in its favour.
+M23 said in a statement on Saturday that the army had launched a "generalized attack" on several fronts, but said the fighting was turning in its favour.

 Hamuli said the army was also advancing from Rwindi, north of M23-controlled territory in Congo's North Kivu province, attacking the rebel group in a pincher movement.